mnahkies/openapi-code-generator/CONTRIBUTING.md

 - A Todo List API (written for this repo, showcases definitions split across multiple files)

 At this stage we don't actually execute the code generated for these API's, but this would be a nice improvement for the future.
-The Github client in particular gets a fair amount of use for automating tasks against my workplaces Github organisation.
+The Github client in particular gets a fair amount of use for automating tasks against my workplace's Github organisation.

 ## Publishing
 For now, publishing the package is a manual process.
 There are two scripts to assist: